Students & Research

 Why do research?

 Who better to answer this question than students are currently conducting research at UFV.
 First year Physics major Sarah Reimer explains: “Knowing what's important to look for in experiments has helped me in many of my classes, and I expect will continue to help me in both future studies and a career.
-Research has also taught me a lot about problem solving, because with research, unlike in a class, when things go wrong, nobody else has already done the same experiment.
 It's also really interesting to know that you're discovering things that nobody else has before.”

 Here’s what UFV Chemistry major Liam Huber had to say about his experience working with Dr. Noham Weinberg (Chemistry): “The biggest skill I think you learn is autonomy in problem solving; you don't have friends working on the exact same questions you are like you get in class assignments, so you really learn to sit down and systematically work through all sorts of problems by yourself.”